agraef/pd-lua/index.md

 Martin Peach took over maintenance of pd-lua in 2011, you can find that part of the history in Pd's old [svn repository](https://sourceforge.net/p/pure-data/svn/HEAD/tree/trunk/externals/loaders/pdlua/) at SourceForge, including IOhannes Zmölnig's loader update for Pd 0.47.
 The present source is a fork of IOhannes' repository at <https://anonscm.debian.org/git/pkg-multimedia/pd-lua.git>, from which the official Debian packages are built.
 This in turn is apparently based on the 0.7.3 version of pd-lua in Pd's svn repository.

 Apart from the loader update, it seems that pd-lua has been in maintenance mode since 2014, when Martin added Lua 5.2 support, so functionality-wise all these variants shouldn't differ.
 However, neither Claude's upstream nor the version maintained by Martin and IOhannes have ever been updated for the latest Lua versions.
-The present version is actively maintained, works with Lua 5.3 and later, and you're invited to submit bug reports to help with keeping pd-lua current and useful to Pd and Lua programmers.
+The present version is actively maintained, works with Lua 5.3 and later, and you're invited to submit bug reports and pull requests to help with keeping pd-lua current and useful to Pd and Lua programmers.

 ## Installation

-Released source tarballs and binaries for Mac and Windows can be found on the [Releases page](https://github.com/agraef/pd-lua/releases).
+Released source tarballs and binaries for Ubuntu, Mac and Windows can be found on the [Releases page](https://github.com/agraef/pd-lua/releases).

 Building and installing from source is quite easy, once you have the requisite development environment (gcc/make on Linux, Xcode on Mac, mingw on Windows) and dependencies (Lua, Pd) installed.
 Instructions can be found in the [README](https://github.com/agraef/pd-lua/blob/master/README).